-Many have come to know Vocalo because of the awesome music we play (we have great taste), but we also talk about news and issues that affect us all.
+Many have come to know Vocalo because of the awesome music we play, but we also talk about news and issues that affect us all.
 We are, after all: Real.
 Life.
 Radio.

 Keeping it real means that we aren't talking heads, we use a cadre of on-air contributors and community experts to deconstruct headlines, debate, and challenge us all to respect and appreciate different points of view.
 This means that community participation is crucial.
 And this winter 2014, we are teaming up with The Chicago Community Trust, our region’s community foundation, to amplify the stories of Chicago’s philanthropists.
 What do we mean by that?

-So, check it out: We're recruiting 10 community-minded folks to participate in Vocalo's free storytelling workshops.
+So, check it out: We're recruiting 8-10 community-minded folks to participate in this free production workshop.
 The classes will be taught by multimedia professionals from Chicago Public Media (Vocalo/WBEZ) with Maria Hinojosa joining to welcome, guide, and provide editorial input.
-Workshops will take place at 848 E Grand Ave at Navy Pier and our new Little Village bureau at 2710 W. Cermak Ave, every Saturday from 12-4pm.
+Workshops will take place at 848 E Grand Ave at Navy Pier and our new Little Village bureau at 2710 W. Cermak Ave, every Saturday from 12-4pm or 10-2PM.